elastic/kibana/x-pack/plugins/security_solution/cypress/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 #### **Scenario: User with read privileges on Security Solution cannot upgrade prebuilt rules**

-**Coverage**: 1 e2e test with mock rules + 3 integration tests with mock rules for the status and upgrade endpoints.
+**Automation**: 1 e2e test with mock rules + 3 integration tests with mock rules for the status and upgrade endpoints.

 ```Gherkin
 Given user with "Security: read" privileges on Security Solution